---

 of the COPY statement on, including time consuming steps like

-The relevant portion of the Dockerfile looks something like the following:
+The relevant portion of the Dockerfile looks something like

 COPY . .